jlisee/xpkg/README.rst

 Concepts:

 - Environment: directory which supports your application

+  - Properties of an environment:
+    - name
+    - packages
+    - toolset
+    - tree/repo?

   - contains a set of installed packages (managed by the install database)
   - structured like a linux/unix tree